gurjeetsinghvirdee/gurjeetsinghvirdee/README.md

  <h2 align="center">Hey there, It's Gurjeet</h2>
- <p>I'm Gurjeet, Currently I'm in First year and I am a Self-taught MERN Stack Developer and UI Designer,
+ <p>I'm TCW Intern <a href="https://www.geeksforgeeks.org/">@GeeksforGeeks</a>, Currently enrolled in First year and I am a Self-taught MERN Stack Developer and UI Designer,
  with a strong eye for innovative design and eager to join a creative, problem solving team.
 Ability to learn and implement new technologies quickly.
  I love to contribute on Open Source projects.
  </p>